In the year 2016, the seasonal climate cycles at Manilla, NSW were abnormal. Heat and cold, moisture and dryness did not come at the usual times.

-One feature of the pattern of anomalies this year is normal, as shown over and over in data from this site.
+One feature of the pattern of anomalies this year is normal, as shown over and over in data from this site: rainfall relates inversely to temperature.
 Through the eight months from February to September, as rainfall anomaly increased, daily maximum temperature anomaly decreased.
 Data in the 3-year trend graph agree, and suggest that a major cool-wet peak passed in September 2016.
 However, the latest very warm-dry (“drought”) peak had been years earlier: late in 2013.

 Notes on monthly anomaly graphs.

 Graphs like this have been posted in the category “Calendar month anomalies”.

 In that series, each post was for one named calendar month.
 Graphs showed how the anomalies for that month varied through sixteen years of record.

 Each post ended with notes to explain the graphs, like the following:

 Each data point is an anomaly value that is the difference between the mean value for a month and the normal value for that calendar month.
 Normals are based on the decade beginning March 1999, except that rainfall normals are based on 125 years from 1883.

 (Raw values for variables in a given month are in a report for that month.
 Look for the report for a given month in the “Archive” for the month following it.)